RvS-CdE/xmldsig_js/README.md

 Other basic crypto functionalites are provided by the web.crypto API standardized by the W3C and currently implemented by the browser vendors.

-# INSTALL / USE #
-Link the `xmldsig_base.js` and the pkcs#11 module (currently `pkcs11_hwcrypto.js`, see further requirements below) in your `HTML` page, set the different parameters and you're good to go (see `DEMO.html` for a fast & easy example).

-## pkcs11\_hwcrypto.js requirements ##
-The `hwcrypto` module needs access to a PKCS#11 backend.
-The Estonian open-eid project provides add-ons for Firefox, Chrome, and Safari should work as well.
-These extensions should be available in each of the browser's extension stores.
-IE11 (aka edge) should have support in the future.
-Older IE versions can also be supported but need more work (such as using a promises polyfill for missing javascript functionality).

 # How to use ?#
 Besides including the necessary files (see demo.html for working example):